asdfstudio/Carmen-scoring/docs/removing-rounds.md

 ### Database / Entities

 - [X] Division - change competition_id to round_id.
+- [X] Round - remove division_id - relationship is other way. be sure to write these out first.
 - [ ] Round - remove source and target - update sequences if they're not already up-to-date.
-- [X] Round - remove division_id - relationship is other way. be sure to write these out first.
 - [ ] RoundConnection - remove, make sure relationships are preserved.
 - [ ] Standings - have a division and a round.
 Make sure the division is the primary link.
 Maybe remove round.
 NB: The Scoring listener works on rounds, checks division to see if it is the final division in the round.
 - [ ] Raw Scores - have a division and a round.
 Remove the round link?
-- [ ] Round and Division - move caption_weighting_id, scoring_method_id, sheet_id up to round so that it's consistent across divisions.
-Move max_choirs, is_completed, and is_scoring_active down to division
+- [X] Round and Division - move caption_weighting_id, scoring_method_id, sheet_id up to round so that it's consistent across divisions.
+Move max_choirs down to division.
 - [ ] Division Penalty - move this up to a competition or leave it at an org.
 Just see where this can be fixed in the UI to look up a few levels.
 Chop out an org-penalty API if necessary.
 - [ ] ChoirRound - Merge with ChoirDivision.
 Just determines choir ordering and link to scoresheets and penalties.